High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via the Cocktail Effect: Introduction

 These new chemical spaces also present significant challenges.
 The first obstacle that must be overcome is the accurate prediction of the stability and synthesizability of these complex multicomponent materials.
 The rational design of HE materials is challenging due to the lack of reliable models for discovering stable element combinations.
 Current approaches rely on empirical descriptors, such as the Hume-Rothery rules based on atomic properties like size or electronegativity~\cite{hHume_1935}, but these frequently fail to predict the formation of these compounds~\cite{Otto_am_2013}.
 Alternatively, other descriptors focused solely on mixing enthalpies~\cite{Pitike_cm_2020,Evans_npj_2021} or entropies~\cite{SarkerHarrington_HEC_NCOMMS_2018} also struggle to fully capture the enthalpy-entropy competition in real materials.
 Recently, various models have been proposed that combine enthalpic and entropic features to more accurately capture the importance of both factors in the thermodynamic stability of solids~\cite{Divilov_n_2024, Dey_jacs_2024}.

 To apply the previous models, the only requirement is to set a reference structure that will be adopted by the high-entropy material.
 Among thermoelectric families, some are known to exhibit cubic symmetry, which is the preferred structure for HE materials, such as lead chalcogenides~\cite{Hu_aem_2018,Wang_acsami_2021} or half-Heusler alloys~\cite{Shi_science_2024, Ghosh_j_2024}.
 Indeed, there are numerous examples of HE materials based on these families.
 However, despite also being cubic, the skutterudite structure has not been thoroughly explored as a prototype for HE thermoelectric materials.
 To the best of our knowledge, there is only one previous study in which Soliman et al. synthesized (CoNiRhIrRu)Sb$_3$ skutterudite nanoparticles for catalytic purposes~\cite{Soliman_cm_2025}.
 Synthesizing HE skutterudites not only has the potential to improve the thermoelectric efficiency of their conventional counterparts but also address some of their weaknesses.
 The volatile constituents of skutterudites, such as Sb, can jeopardize their long-term stability, especially at high temperatures~\cite{Zelenka_rsca_2019}.
-This challenge can be addressed in HE skutterudites through the sluggish-diffusion effect.
+The large resistance to deformation and hardness usually reported in HE materials would potentially limit the atomic diffusion of volatile elements, thus improving their thermal stability~\cite{Li_jmca_2024}.
 Additionally, the large chemical space available in HE materials can be explored to identify more sustainable elements, potentially enabling the partial substitution of Co with other more abundant and less expensive metals such as Fe or Ni.

-Here, we apply a high-throughput approach to explore the synthesizability of HE skutterudites for the first time.
+Here, we apply a high-throughput approach to explore the potential synthesizability of HE skutterudites for the first time.
 Compositions where Co is partially substituted by Ni and Fe are screened to identify novel and sustainable high-entropy thermoelectric materials.